UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Related literature

 \section{Related literature}

-The UEFA Champions League has been the subject of a large number of academic works.
+The UEFA Champions League has been the subject of many academic works.
 According to \citet{PagePage2007}, playing the second leg at home in the knockout phase of European cups, including the Champions League, means a significant---albeit somewhat declining---advantage.
-This finding has been reinforced in \citet{GeenensCuddihy2018} but has been questioned recently by \citet{AmezBaertNeytVandemaele2019}. \citet{EugsterGertheissKaiser2011} conclude that the observed difference can be attributed to the performance in the group stage and the teams' general strength.
+This finding has been reinforced in \citet{GeenensCuddihy2018} but has been questioned recently by \citet{AmezBaertNeytVandemaele2019}. \citet{EugsterGertheissKaiser2011} conclude that the observed difference can be attributed to the performance in the group stage and the teams' general strength. \citet{EngistMerkusSchafmeister2021} exploit the discontinuous nature of the seeding system in the Champions League (and the UEFA Europa League) as a natural experiment to estimate the causal effect of being seeded. \citet{Jost2021} analyses the effect of the away goals rule during extra time in the knockout rounds of the Champions League on the competitive balance between teams.

 \citet{ScarfYusofBilbao2009} estimate various tournament metrics for several possible designs of the Champions League.
-The procedure used by the UEFA for the Round of 16 draw is found to result in strange probabilities for certain pairings \citep{KlossnerBecker2013}. \citet{BoczonWilson2018} aim to understand and analyse the mechanism used for the Round of 16 draw with the tools of market design.
-While match outcomes in the lower rounds of the Champions League are less uncertain compared to its predecessor European Champion Clubs' Cup, the competitive balance has increased at the later stages \citep{SchokkaertSwinnen2016}. \citet{DagaevRudyak2019} examine the competitiveness changes in the UEFA Champions League and Europa League implied by reforming the group stage seeding in the Champions League from the 2015/16 season. \citet{CoronaForrestTenaWiper2019} evaluate these two seeding regimes by taking into account the uncertainty of parameter estimates in a Bayesian framework. \citet{Csato2020c} analyses the effect of the seeding reform from a theoretical point of view. \citet{Guyon2019a} proposes a new knockout format for the Champions League through the policy of ``choose your opponent''.
+The procedure used by the UEFA for the Round of 16 draw is found to result in strange probabilities for certain pairings \citep{KlossnerBecker2013}.
+Therefore, \citet{BoczonWilson2018} aim to understand and analyse the mechanism used for this draw with the tools of market design.
+While match outcomes in the lower rounds of the Champions League are less uncertain compared to its predecessor, the competitive balance has increased at the later stages \citep{SchokkaertSwinnen2016}. \citet{DagaevRudyak2019} examine the competitiveness changes in the Champions League and Europa League implied by reforming the group stage seeding in the Champions League from the 2015/16 season. \citet{CoronaForrestTenaWiper2019} assess these two seeding regimes by taking into account the uncertainty of parameter estimates in a Bayesian framework. \citet{Csato2020b} investigates the effect of this seeding reform from a theoretical point of view. \citet{Guyon2021a} proposes a new knockout format for the Champions League through the policy of ``choose your opponent''.